Todoist for iPad

 If the iPad is your primary computing platform, and you intend to use Todoist as a mobile app only, its current limitations should give you pause.
 The lack of sorting is the worst of those, we we really hope that’s added soon.
 The inability to check the Karma system isn’t really a problem, per se, but it does remove one of the great advantages Todoist has over its competitors – that fun, and genuinely useful – element of gamification.

 If you already use Todoist via the web, its desktop apps, or browser plugins, the iPad app is well worth downloading and using.
-Given its ultra-reasonable price of zero dollars, and its tiny (
+Given its ultra-reasonable price of zero dollars, and its tiny (<10MB) size, you stand to gain a lot more than you’ll spend, those limitations aside.

 Latest News Articles